A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Disaster Risk and SDF Volatility

-Figure \ref{fig:unc_cdf} shows the physical and risk-neutral CDF in the data.
-In line with the disaster risk model in Figure \ref{fig:disasterCDF}, we see that the physical and risk-neutral CDF differ most in the left tail.
-The local bound shows that this difference leads to a volatile SDF, which is shown in Figure \ref{fig:unc_loc}.
-The lower bound on the SDF volatility implied by the local bound is much stronger than the HJ bound in the left tail.
-This finding is consistent with empirical evidence which documents that high Sharpe ratios can be attained by selling out-of-the money put options (see \citet{broadie2009understanding} and the references therein).
-The local bound shows that high SDF volatility comes from the local difference between the physical and risk-neutral distribution around the 5\textsuperscript{th} percentile.
-The non-monotonicity in the right tail of the local bound occurs because $\tilde{F}(x) > F(x)$, for $x$ large enough.
-That is, the physical distribution does not first-order stochastically dominates the risk-neutral distribution.\footnote{This result is consistent with Table \ref{tab:only.rn.quantile}, where I formally reject the null hypothesis that the physical distribution first-order stochastically dominates the risk-neutral distribution.} \\
+Figure \ref{fig:unc_cdf} illustrates the estimated physical and risk-neutral measures, which differ most in the left-tail.
+The distribution bound shows that this difference leads to a volatile SDF, which is shown in Figure \ref{fig:unc_loc}.
+The lower bound on the SDF volatility implied by the distribution bound is much stronger than the HJ bound in the left-tail.
+This finding aligns with empirical evidence documenting that high Sharpe ratios can be attained by selling out-of-the money put options (see \citet{broadie2009understanding} and the references therein).
+The supremum of the distribution bound occurs around the 5th percentile, implying that the monthly SDF volatility must exceed 31\%.
+This value is more than twice the level indicated by the sample HJ bound.
+Moreover, the shape of the distribution bound is quite similar to the distribution bound implied by the disaster risk model in Figure \ref{fig:dis_loc}.\footnote{The non-monotonicity in the right-tail of the distribution bound occurs because $\tilde{F}(x) > F(x)$, for $x$ large enough.
+That is, the physical distribution does not first-order stochastically dominates the risk-neutral distribution.
+This result is consistent with the negative $\widebar{\mathrm{Hit}}$ estimates in Table \ref{tab:only.rn.quantile}. } \\

-The graphical evidence suggests that the local bound renders a stronger bound on the SDF volatility than the HJ bound.
-To test this hypothesis more formally, I fix a priori the probability level at 0.046 ($\tau = 0.046$), which renders the sharpest bound on the SDF volatility in the disaster risk model (Example \ref{ex:disaster}).
-At this probability level, the local bound is 30\% in the data, which is more than twice as high as the HJ bound.
-To see whether this difference is statistically significant, I consider the following test statistic
+The graphical evidence suggests that the distribution bound renders a stronger bound on the SDF volatility than the HJ bound.
+To test this hypothesis more formally, I fix a priori the probability level at 0.037 ($\tau = 0.037$), which renders the sharpest bound on the SDF volatility in the disaster risk model (Example { \ref{ex:disaster}}).
+At this probability level, the distribution bound is 26\% in the data, which is roughly double the level implied by the HJ bound.\\